 The projects are extremely interesting, and even though the firm is small, it is highly respected.
 Brattle consultants have shared their insights in countless academic papers, books, articles, and reports, which have appeared in magazines, newspapers, and journals all over the world.
 It is a great place to start a career – most consultants who work here are offered jobs from big consulting firms.
 Some comparable firms include Analysis Group, Inc., Charles River Associates, and NERA Economic Consulting.

-Honorable Mention List of firms in Washington, DC
+Honorable Mention List of Boutique Firms in Washington, DC

 Avascent: Headquartered in Washington, DC, Avascent is a strategy and management consulting firm serving clients operating in government-driven markets – either private contractors or government organizations.